-- All daily meds go in your carry-on bag in the original container.
+- All daily meds must go into your carry-on bag and in the original container.

 - Ask your physician about a “care” package – cough meds, antibiotics, Imodium, Benadryl-type antihistamine – anti-itch med, anti-nausea etc.

 - First aid supplies – assorted bandages, antibiotic ointment, alcohol wipes, aspirin or whatever you take for pain relief, kid scissors

 - Seasick pills like Bonine (doesn’t make you drowsy) or Dramamine (makes you drowsy) or naturopathic remedies like candied ginger and ginger chewables.
 Check with your doctor first for the OK.
 I’m not a physician.